 Methods of Repair

-surface.
-It is one of the most cost effective methods of highways
+to the road surface.
+It is one of the most cost effective methods

-maintenance available and is very widely used, but is not usually
+of highways maintenance available and is very widely used, but is

 Surface dressing seals the road to prevent the ingress of water